 Spinal CSF leaks, particularly those resulting from trauma or occurring spontaneously, are commonly found at the thoracic spine and cervicothoracic junction.
 Spinal leaks have also been reported due to cervical bone spurs or other conditions affecting the vertebrae.

-Spontaneous CSF leaks, where the onset of symptoms comes out of the blue, were once considered rare, but are now known to be far more prevalent than first thought.
-Spontaneous CSF leaks are increasingly attributed to an underlying congenital disorder, such as Ehlers-Danlos Syndrome and other connective tissue diseases.
+Spontaneous spinal CSF leaks, where the onset of symptoms comes out of the blue, were once considered rare, but are now known to be far more prevalent than first thought.
+Such leaks are increasingly attributed to an underlying congenital disorder, such as Ehlers-Danlos Syndrome and other connective tissue diseases.

-Where a blood patch is not successful, a surgical sealant known as fibrin glue, or for more complex cases, neurosurgery, can be used to good effect if the site of the CSF leak in known.
+Where a blood patch is not successful, a surgical sealant known as fibrin glue, or for more complex spinal or many cranial cases, neurosurgery, can be used to good effect if the site of the CSF leak in known.
 In a lesser, but certainly not insignificant, number of cases, cerebrospinal fluid may continue to leak despite repeated attempts at patching, fibrin glue application or neurosurgery.

 Where a leak continues, either through unsuccessful treatment or delayed diagnosis, long-term disability is not uncommon due to severe chronic pain, visual disturbance, seizures and nerve damage.
 Accordingly, sufferers may be unable to work, undertake any form of physical exercise or carry out basic day-to-day functions that able-bodied people would take for granted.